PrometheanDissident/prometheandissident.github.io/pages/economics.md

 Leftist ruling parties inhibit the progress of technical innovation, while right-wing ruling parties promote the appearance of new technology<ref>https://www.sciencedirect.com/science/article/abs/pii/S0048733319300125</ref>.

+## Business Cycles

+All modern industrial economies experience significant swings in economic activity, from output at above capacity and low unemployment to output at below capacity and high unemployment.
+The combination of expansions and recessions is called the business cycle.
+The notion of a business cycle is misleading however as there is no regularity in the timing and duration of upswings and downswings in economic activity<ref>https://www.econlib.org/library/Enc/BusinessCycles.html</ref>.

+In the US, between 1890 and 2004 there were a total of 25 peaks and troughs.
+12 happened in the few decades before the great depression, and 12 more happened after suggesting a moderation since then.
+Booms and busts can happen due to changes in the money supply or in taxes/government spending.
+The empirical evidence is strongly on the side of the view that deviations from full employment are often the result of spending shocks.
+Monetary policy in particular appears to have played a crucial role in causing business cycles in the US since WW2<ref>https://www.econlib.org/library/Enc/BusinessCycles.html</ref>.

 ## References

 <references />